bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Smarter *j* and *k* navigation
 ------------------------------
-When any form of wrapping is in effect (I recommend **breakindent** as noted above) then it is more natural to convert the **j** and **k** movements from strict linewise movements to onscreen display linewise movements.
-However when preceded with a count, useful when **relativenumber** is in effect, then we *want* to go back to strict linewise movement.
+When any form of wrapping is in effect, I recommend *breakindent* as noted above, then it is natural to convert the **j** and **k** movement commands from strict linewise movements to onscreen display line movements via the **gj** and **gk** commands.
+However when preceded with a count, useful when *relativenumber* is in effect, then we *want* to go back to strict linewise movements.

 The following mapping achieves both aims, display line movements unless preceded by a count: